grantjenks/python-diskcache/docs/tutorial.rst

 To customize serialization, you may pass in a :class:`Disk <diskcache.Disk>` subclass to initialize the cache.
 All clients accessing the cache are expected to use the same serialization.
-The default implementation uses pickle and the example below uses compressed JSON.
+The default implementation uses Pickle and the example below uses compressed JSON.

 .. code-block:: python